ssaroiu/flipbit/README.md

 # flipbit

-* Small util that flips a bit in a file
+Small util that flips a bit in a file.